Samuel Rowbotham: Career

-Rowbotham started out as an organiser of an Owenite community at Manea in the Fens, where he formulated his ideas about the Earth.
-After measuring a lack of curvature on the long straight drainage ditches of the Bedford Levels in his first Bedford Level experiment, he was convinced of the flatness of the Earth and began to lecture on the topic.
-He took a little time to learn his trade, running away from a lecture in Blackburn when he couldn't explain why the hulls of ships disappeared before their masts when sailing out to sea.
+Rowbotham's flat earth views were preceded and likely based upon the ideas of an anonymous 1819 pamphlet titled The Anti-Newtonian, which first proposed a flat earth surrounded by an ice wall.
+After measuring a lack of curvature on the long straight drainage ditches of the Bedford Levels, located close to the Manea commune, in his first Bedford Level experiment in 1838, he was convinced of the flatness of the Earth and began to lecture on the topic.
+He took some time to learn his trade, running away from a lecture in Blackburn when he could not explain why the hulls of ships disappeared before their masts when sailing out to sea.
 However, as he persisted in filling halls by charging sixpence a lecture, his quick-wittedness and debating skills were honed so much that he could "counter every argument with ingenuity, wit and consummate skill".
+In 1849, he published his first work in support of the flat earth titled Zetetic Astronomy, which outlined six experiments supposedly proving the absence of Earth's curvature.
+The term 'zetetic' originated from the Greek verb zeteo, meaning to enquire, and had previously been used by Pythagoras as well as figures within radical, free-thinking British circles in the 18th century, which provided.
+This was followed by The Inconsistency of Modern Astronomy and its Opposition to the Scriptures, which supplemented Rowbotham's experiments with a literalist analysis of the Bible that proves the earth to be a flat, immovable plane.